terminalcommand/irc-v2/README.md

 # IRC-v2 and ircutils

-*The IRC-v2 project consists of  an irc library called ircutils and a simple client.
+The IRC-v2 project consists of  an irc library called ircutils and a simple client.

-* The messages are parsed ysing a handwritten FSM.
+* The messages are parsed using a handwritten FSM.

-* The library also incorporates actions and events.
+* The library incorporates actions and events.

 # Status
 The parser and the network bits are stable, the UI architecture is still in development.
 The library may undergo some light changes.
 New features will be added.